"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Shopify vs WordPress for e-commerce SEO is a debate that will go on for a long time.
 Both platforms have advantages and disadvantages.

-If you want a high degree of usability, absolute control over SEO, and a very strong content management system, go for WordPress.
+If you want high usability, absolute control over SEO, and a robust content management system, go for WordPress.

-It may require some level of training and time to get used to certain features and tools, but in the end, you have a great platform to sell your goods online.
+Getting used to certain features and tools may require some training and time, but in the end, you have a great platform to sell your goods online.